Do remineralizing filters really work?

 So what would be the best filter to use?

-• It is my understanding of coffee making that the presence of minerals contributes to better taste and lower acidity, but I do not know this for a fact.
+• It is my understanding of coffee making that the presence of minerals contributes to better taste and lower acidity.
+Learn more here.

 The filter you would use would depend on where you live and the mineral content of the water supply.